Ian Fletcher

 About Me

 Welcome!
-I am an economics PhD candidate at the University of Wyoming.
-My research focuses on how behavior adjusts when actions are not attributable to outcomes and preventive policies.
-I also enjoy topics related to reservoir management and social carrying capacity.
-I primarily use experimental methods to study issues in environmental economics, behavioral economics, and the economics of education.
+I am a PhD candidate in Economics at the University of Wyoming.
+My research examines how to improve public support for policies, particularly in settings where individual actions are not clearly attributable to outcomes.
+I focus on preventive policies and environmental management, including work on reservoir management and social carrying capacity.
+My approach primarily relies on experimental methods, with applications in environmental economics, behavioral economics, and the economics of education.

-I received two Bachelor’s degrees in Mathematics (B.S.) and Economics (B.S) from the University of Wyoming in May 2022.
-I also received my Master of Science (M.S.) degree in Economics from the University of Wyoming in December 2024.
+I earned dual Bachelor of Science degrees in Mathematics and Economics from the University of Wyoming in May 2022 and a Master of Science (M.S.) in Economics from the University of Wyoming in December 2024.

-In my free time, I run Tele-Hope, a community-building nonprofit organization dedicated to ending suicide in Wyoming.
-I also enjoy spending time with my dog, Wicket.
+Outside of academia, I run Tele-Hope, a community-building nonprofit organization dedicated to suicide prevention in Wyoming.
+In my free time, I enjoy spending time with my dog, Wicket.

 You can contact me at ifletche[at]uwyo[dot]edu